-Violation Category Demerits Comment Food, Drink or Candy Culture 1 Possessing and/or consuming open food, drink or candy outside of Student Union

-Gum Chewing Culture 2 Students are not permitted to chew gum at any time.
-Dress Code Culture 1-2 Demerits given for shirt being un- tucked, failure to wear belt, and various other uniform violations.
-Back Packs Culture 1 All large back packs must be left in locker.
-Only draw string back packs are permitted in the classroom.
-Students are provided ample time to go to lockers to gather needed material required for class.
-Electronic Devices Culture 2 All electronic devices must be turned off and left in locker.
+Food, Drink or Candy Culture 1 Possessing and/or consuming open food, drink or candy outside of Student Union Gum Chewing Culture 2 Students are not permitted to chew gum at any time.
+Dress Code Culture 1 Demerits given for shirt being un-tucked, failure to wear belt, and various other uniform violations.
+Electronic Devices Culture 2 All electronic devices must be turned off and left in the locker.
 Playing Games on Computers Culture 2 At no time are students allowed to play games or visit internet sites not related to classroom topics or assignments.
 Chronic violators will have computer privileges revoked.
-Inattentiveness Academic 1 Disengaged student as illustrated by not working on class work, taking of notes, or following directions of teacher.
+Inattentiveness Academic 1 Disengaged students as illustrated by not working on class work, taking notes, or following directions of the teacher.
 Unprepared for class Academic 1 Failure to come to class with pencil/pen, paper, notebook, required documents from home when requested.
 Disrespecting another student Culture 1 Rude comments, or inappropriate name calling.
 Wasting time Culture 1 Slow or Sluggish starting work, lack of effort, uncooperative or disengaged in groups or class activity.
-Learning Disruptions Culture 1 Entering class room in loud or disruptive manner, shouting without first raising hand and obtaining teacher permission to speak, or talking during the Do Now, etc Swearing or Inappropriate Language.
-Culture 2 Using inappropriate language anywhere in the school (includes the use of the word niggah) Unprofessional Behavior Safety 2-4 Been disrespectful to teachers and other adults, horsing around, yelling in the hall, throwing paper, touching
+Learning Disruptions Culture 1 Entering the classroom in a loud or disruptive manner, shouting without first raising your hand and obtaining teacher permission to speak, or talking during the Do Now, etc

-۰ ۲ thermostat, etc Lacking Hall Pass Culture 1 Failure to have in possession a classroom hall pass.
+Swearing or Inappropriate Language.
+Culture 2 Using inappropriate language anywhere in the school (includes the use of the N-word) Unprofessional Behavior Safety 2-4 Being disrespectful to teachers and other adults, horsing around, yelling in the hall, throwing paper, touching the thermostat, etc Lacking Hall Pass Culture 1 Failure to be in possession of a classroom hall pass.
 This includes students who are in Physical Education class.
-Tardy to class Culture 1-2 Failure to be in seat, engaged in Do Now at the ringing of the bell.
-Unclean work or lunch space Culture 1 Failure to clean table in Student Union after lunch or area around desk in the classroom.
+Tardy to class Culture 1-2 Failure to be in the seat, engaged in Do Now at the ringing of the bell.
+Unclean work or lunch space Culture 1 Failure to clean tables in the Student Union after lunch or around the desk in the classroom.
 Disrespecting property Culture 2 Writing on tables, walls, lockers or in textbooks.
 Rough Housing Safety 2-4 Any behavior, regardless of intent, such as play fighting, pushing, tripping, etc that may lead to injury.
 Refusing to do class work Academic 4 Blatantly refusing to attempt class work after repeated requests, while failing to, in a respectful manner, provide a valid explanation for not doing so.
 Lying Cheating 2 Intentionally deceiving a staff member.
-Skipping detention Culture 2 days of ISS or OSS, based on space availability Unexcused absence for detention.
+Skipping detention Culture 2 days of ISS or OSS Unexcused absence for detention.